ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 Doing this has the extra benefit of hiding implementation details, making your tests less prone to break due to implementation details changes.
 Meaning that if you would change the `debounceTime` inside the effect your tests wouldn't have to be changed,these tests would still pass.

-### provideMockStore
+### Effects that use State

-Provides a mock test provider of the Store for testing effects that inject State using the RxJS `withLatestFrom` operator.
+The mock store can simplify testing Effects that inject State using the RxJs `withLatestFrom` operator.
 The example below shows the `addBookToCollectionSuccess$` effect displaying a different alert depending on the number of books in the collection state.

 <code-example header="collection.effects.ts">
 import { Injectable } from '@angular/core';